Latest post: PC Games of 1990.

 Probe Software released Mortal Kombat for the Amiga in 1993.

 The Amiga version of Mortal Kombat was programmed by Richard Costello (Golden Axe), Paul Carruthers and Gary Liddon.
-Amiga Mortal Kombat graphics were drawn by Lee Ames and Jason Green, and its audio composed by Allister Brimble.
+Amiga Mortal Kombat graphics were drawn by Lee Ames and Jason Green, and its audio was composed by Allister Brimble.

 Amiga Mortal Kombat displays in 16-color 320x256 with an active drawspace of 304x224 (Mortal Kombat VGA is 256-color 320x200).

-When comparing Amiga Mortal Kombat with VGA IBM PC MS-DOS Mortal Kombat, bear in mind that the Amiga version is coded to run on a 7 MHz M68K A500 with 1 meg of RAM.
-Mortal Kombat was not coded to take advantage of the A1200 of 1992 (14 MHz 68020, AGA graphics, 2 megs of RAM).
+Amiga Mortal Kombat was not coded to take advantage of A1200s of 1992 (14 MHz 68020, AGA graphics, 2 megs of RAM).

-The five-button coinop controls were adapted to one-button joysticks of the Amiga, yet the Amiga version turned out to be highly playable despite that limitation.
+The five-button coinop controls were adapted to one-button digital joysticks of the Amiga, yet the Amiga version turned out to be highly playable despite that limitation.

 Amiga Mortal Kombat was distributed on 2x 3.5" 880kB DD diskettes.
 It was not hard disk drive-installable.